OpenRouter Deep Research MCP server

 cp .env.example .env

-4. Edit the .env file and add your OpenRouter API key:
+4. Edit the .env file to add your OpenRouter API key:

 OPENROUTER_API_KEY=your_api_key_here